coq/coq/doc/sphinx/addendum/type-classes.rst

 .. opt:: Typeclasses Default Mode {| "+" | "-" | "!" }.

    Sets the default mode declaration associated with a :cmd:`Class`.
    It is unset by default.
-If set, then each class declaration uses this default mode for *all* its indices, unless a :attr:`modes` attribute is used to set the mode explicitly.
+If set, then each class declaration uses this default mode for *all* its indices, unless a :attr:`modes` attribute is used to set the modes explicitly.

-   .. warn:: Using inferred default mode declaration “mode” for “@ident”
+   .. warn:: Using inferred default mode(s): “modes” for “@ident”

-      Indicates that the mode has been assigned automatically.
+      Indicates that the :attr:`modes` for a :cmd:`Class` declaration have been assigned automatically using the default mode.
+      This warning is named ``class-declaration-default-mode``.
+      It is disabled by default, see :opt:`Warnings` to enable it or turn it into an error.
       It can be used to lint a library and ensure all typeclasses have been assigned explicit mode declarations.

 .. flag:: Typeclasses Filtered Unification